Uranyl Magnesium Sodium Acetate SDS

 First Aid

-• After inhalation: Supply fresh air or oxygen; call for doctor.
+• After inhalation: Supply fresh air or oxygen; call for a doctor.
 In case of unconsciousness place patient stably inside position for transportation.

 • After skin contact: Immediately wash with water and soap and rinse thoroughly.

-• After eye contact: Rinse opened eye for several minutes under running water.
+• After eye contact: Rinse the opened eye for several minutes under running water.
 Then consult a doctor.37.0

-• Information for doctor: Most important symptoms and effects, both acute and delayed No further relevant information available.
+• Information for doctor: Most important symptoms and effects, acute and delayed No further relevant information available.
 Indication of any immediate medical attention and special treatment needed.

-No further relevant information available.
+No further relevant information is available.

 FIREFIGHTING

-Presence of radioactive material will not influence the fire control processes and should not influence selection of techniques.
+The presence of radioactive material will not influence the fire control processes and should not influence the selection of techniques.

 Extinguishing Media

 Suitable extinguishing agents: CO2, extinguishing powder, or water spray.
-Fight larger fires with water spray or alcohol resistant foam.
+Fight larger fires with water spray or alcohol-resistant foam.

-• Small fires: Dry chemical, carbon dioxide, water spray or regular foam.
+• Small fires: Dry chemical, carbon dioxide, water spray, or regular foam.

 • Large fires: Water spray, fog (flooding amounts).